 Homeopathic remedies for heavy periods are natural remedies for heavy periods that are a very safe remedy for heavy bleeding during periods.
 Homeopathic remedies for heavy periods can completely cure women who experience heavy periods.
 Listed below are homeopathic remedies for heavy periods

-- Homeopathic medicine Ferrum Metallicum is useful in all those cases of heavy bleeding where excessive bleeding of very thin, even watery, form is experienced by women.
+- Homeopathic medicine Ferrum metallicum is useful in all those cases of heavy bleeding where women experience excessive bleeding in a very thin, even watery, form.

-- Homeopathic medicine China is the best cure for women who experience weakness, even to a degree that they faint, after prolonged heavy menstrual bleeding.
+- Homeopathic medicine China is the best cure for women who experience weakness, even to the degree that they faint, after prolonged heavy menstrual bleeding.

-- Sabina is the top Homeopathic medicine for controlling heavy bleeding during periods.
-This Homeopathic remedy is very beneficial when the bleeding during periods is both excessive and prolonged.
+- Sabina is the top homeopathic medicine for controlling heavy bleeding during periods.
+This homeopathic remedy is very beneficial when the bleeding is excessive and prolonged.

-Chinese medicine for heavy periods – Effective and safe natural treatment for menorrhagia.
+Chinese medicine for heavy periods: an effective and safe natural treatment for menorrhagia.

-Chinese medicine for heavy periods is a Treatment for menorrhagia that can be very effective to help curb the flow of a heavy period.
-Traditional Chinese Medicine has helped manage women’s periods for over 2500 years.
-Menorrhagia or heavy bleeding is often seen in early perimenopause and the teen years when hormone levels shift and progesterone levels fall and estrogen levels rise.
+Chinese medicine for heavy periods is a treatment for menorrhagia that can be very effective in helping curb the flow of a heavy period.
+Traditional Chinese medicine has helped manage women’s periods for over 2500 years.
+Menorrhagia, or heavy bleeding, is often seen in early perimenopause and the teen years, when hormone levels shift, progesterone levels fall, and estrogen levels rise.
 The excess estrogen levels give rise to heavy menstrual bleeding.

-Chinese medicine for heavy periods is a natural remedy for the heavy periods that bring balance to reproductive hormone levels.
+Chinese medicine for heavy periods is a natural remedy for heavy periods that brings balance to reproductive hormone levels.
 An experienced acupuncturist can use acupuncture and herbal medicine to regulate your body’s hormonal needs.

-Acupuncture for heavy periods becomes a more and more popular choice of treatment.
+Acupuncture for heavy periods has become a more and more popular choice of treatment.
 In this article, we will discover the mechanism of acupuncture for heavy period treatment.
 Heavy menstruation is called menorrhagia or hypermenorrhea.
-Menorrhagia is menstruation at a regular cyclical interval with excessive flow and duration; clinically, loss of blood is in excess of 80 ml or more per cycle, and/or the bleeding lasts longer than 7 days.
-Aside from the social distress of dealing with a prolonged and heavy period, over time the blood loss may appear to be greater than the body iron reserves or the rate of blood replenishment, leading to anemia.
+Menorrhagia is menstruation at a regular cyclical interval with excessive flow and duration; clinically, loss of blood is more than 80 ml or more per cycle, and/or the bleeding lasts longer than seven days.
+Aside from the social distress of dealing with a prolonged and heavy period, the blood loss may appear to be greater than the body’s iron reserves or the rate of blood replenishment, leading to anemia.

-Acupuncture for heavy periods – the ancient Chinese natural treatment for menorrhagia.
+Acupuncture for heavy periods is the ancient Chinese natural treatment for menorrhagia.

-Traditional Chinese Medicine offers a natural alternative to medical intervention in the treatment of menorrhagia.
+Traditional Chinese medicine offers a natural alternative to medical intervention in treating menorrhagia.
 Acupuncture for heavy periods is one of many strategies used in TCM.
-Various studies have been performed and the results show the effectiveness of acupuncture for heavy periods for most cases that are the result of hormonal misbalance.
+Various studies have been performed, and the results show the effectiveness of acupuncture for heavy periods in most cases that are the result of hormonal misbalance.

-Studies performed to find an effect of acupuncture for heavy periods.
+Studies have been performed to determine the effect of acupuncture on heavy periods.

-A study by Liu (1988) analyzed 5 groups of patients who were treated with the appropriate points protocols and needle insertion techniques.
-Patients received between 7 and 10 daily treatments, with a follow-up 3 months after treatment.
-The total effective rate was 90% with 80% of patients experiencing significant benefits.
-An interesting secondary feature of the study is the inclusion of blood tests after completion of acupuncture for heavy period treatment.
-Post acupuncture tests revealed the blood cell counts had returned to normal levels.
+A study by Liu (1988) analyzed five groups of patients treated with the appropriate point protocols and needle insertion techniques.
+Patients received between 7 and 10 daily treatments, with a follow-up three months after treatment.
+The total effective rate was 90%, with 80% of patients experiencing significant benefits.
+An interesting secondary feature of the study is the inclusion of blood tests after the completion of acupuncture for heavy period treatment.
+Post-acupuncture tests revealed the blood cell counts had returned to normal levels.

 Another study was performed by Zhang & Wang.
-They used one acupoint protocol for each patient along with the appropriate needle technique.
-Patients in this study received at least 10 treatments, with a follow-up 6 months after treatment.
-They reported “complete cure” in 86% of cases, with a 100% “total effective rate”.
+They used one acupoint protocol for each patient and the appropriate needle technique.
+Patients in this study received at least ten treatments, with a follow-up six months after treatment.
+They reported “complete cure” in 86% of cases, with a 100% “total effective rate.”

 In the third study (1994), patients received individualized acupuncture for heavy period treatment according to Chinese medical diagnosis.
-A course of treatment involved daily acupuncture for heavy periods during the period of 4 to 5 days prior to and after menstruation.
-Patients received no more than 3 courses of treatment.
-This research found that acupuncture was effective in normalizing the menstrual cycle and regulating ovulation (as evidenced by mid-cycle luteinizing hormone and cervical mucus values) in patients who had previously used oral contraceptives.
+A course of treatment involved daily acupuncture for heavy periods during the period of 4 to 5 days before and after menstruation.
+Patients received no more than three courses of treatment.
+According to mid-cycle luteinizing hormone and cervical mucus values, this study found that acupuncture was effective in regulating ovulation and normalizing the menstrual cycle in patients who had previously used oral contraceptives.
 In 84.2% of cases, significant benefits were achieved through acupuncture for heavy period treatment.
 There was no follow-up to gauge the long-term benefits.
-The authors also observed that those who had used the oral contraceptive pill for more than 2-3 years, and those with a history of menstrual disorders before using oral contraception, required more acupuncture for heavy period treatments.
+The authors also observed that those who had used the oral contraceptive pill for more than 2-3 years and those with a history of menstrual disorders before using oral contraception required more acupuncture for heavy period treatments.

-Chinese medicine practitioners treat menorrhagia according to the initial cause, symptoms, and signs, as well as based on pulse and tongue diagnostic.
-Acupuncture for heavy periods, herbal medicine, and some other modalities of Chinese medicine can be used alone or combined, which depend on the individual situation.
-Acupuncture for heavy periods, two or three times per week for 4 weeks, is a common practice.
-And herbal medicine, twice a day for 10 days, is often used in the clinic.
-Individual patient’s response to acupuncture or herbal medicine is different, so treatment course and modalities must be customized from person to person.
+Chinese medicine practitioners treat menorrhagia according to the initial cause, symptoms, and signs and based on a pulse and tongue diagnosis.
+Acupuncture for heavy periods, herbal medicine, and some other modalities of Chinese medicine can be used alone or combined, depending on the individual situation.
+Acupuncture for heavy periods, two or three times per week for four weeks, is common.
+Herbal medicine is often used in the clinic twice daily for ten days.
+Individual patient’s responses to acupuncture or herbal medicine is different, so treatment courses and modalities must be customized from person to person.